5 Pillars of OTT Video Streaming Platform

-Both media ingest, and video processing are part of the digital media preparation stage.
+- Both media ingest, and video processing is part of the digital media preparation stage.
 A well-developed streaming platform integrates them into a sophisticated Content Management System (CMS).
 The CMS empowers all media operations such as ingest, search, edit, enrich, related image processing, geo-blocking, setting up monetization parameters (if applicable), and publishing.
 Besides, the CMS aggregates and unifies the metadata coming from various sources.

 Some OTT video streaming platforms and streaming solutions providers might not include this point by default in the service they offer.
 However, our experience shows that knowing your audience, especially in today’s highly competitive environment, is just as important as prepping the tech side.

 Some of the marketing pillar’s key elements are:

 - Analytics provides the content owner with valuable information about the client’s behavior.
 Later on, this information becomes critical for making the right marketing decisions.
 A well-functioning streaming platform would provide integration with GTM, Google Analytics, GMP, Google Ads, Facebook, Bing, Twitter, Adjust, Firebase, as well as custom data collection and clickstream analysis using Amazon Redshift.

-Viewer growth is the logical parameter everyone strives for.
+- Viewer growth is the logical parameter everyone strives for.
 The question is, is it just an organic process, or can we stimulate it?
-The answer here is that a video streaming content provider has to work hard to hit more significant numbers.
+The answer is that a video streaming content provider must work hard to hit more significant numbers.
 User referral and other affiliate programs are among the tools that have proved their efficiency.
 Social media and third-party web integration are a must to reach and attract a wider audience.